This easy Salmon Pasta recipe is lifted with some simple yet fresh ingredients, basil, tomatoes and shallots from my garden.

-Quick and Fresh Tomato and Salmon Pasta.
+Quick Fresh Fish Pasta.

 This recipe is a bit of a twist on a dish that I tend to make with canned salmon.
 But it really does sing when made with fresh salmon.